 When gambling operators call for “regulation,” what they really mean is government granting monopolies and awarding regulatory advantages to favored firms.

-The criminalization of for-profit lotteries and casino-style gambling was successfully practiced for a large portion of American history.
+The criminalization of for-profit lotteries, casino-style gambling, and commercialized sports gambling was successfully practiced for a large portion of American history.
 This does not mean illegal gambling was absent from society, but public institutions did their best to contain it.
 They did not incentivize citizens to lose their money gambling.

 No group has suffered more because of government-sanctioned gambling than America’s youth.